 - Ability to Integrate, Apply and Reflect

 Instruction methods and content designed to achieve the defined learning outcomes are implemented throughout the journalism curriculum.
-A curriculum map (attached) cross-lists each departmental course available to journalism majors with the 11 ACEJMC professional values and competencies.
+A curriculum map (attached) cross-lists each major course available to journalism majors with the 11 ACEJMC professional values and competencies.
 For each course, the map indicates competencies that are introduced, emphasized, reinforced or advanced.
 This curriculum map forms the basis of how we envision the journalism coursework achieving the desired learning objectives.